-Key Questions How does this feed into our broader governance plan?
+Key Questions

-Who are the key people responsible for the delivery of this plan?

-How will we measure overall success?

-How does your Diversity Action Plan (DAP) cross-reference other parts of the code or other relevant equality or diversity monitoring standards/framework?
+governance plan? to are the key people responsible (for the delivery of this plan? w will we mea sare overall success a . w does your I iversity Action Plan or diversity monito (DAP) cross-refer ence other parts of the code or other evan equany or unersky mount ring standards/ira menors.

-Appendix 1